AYDA Awards

 • Presentation showcases a high level of clarity, creativity and interactivity.

-• Presentation is cohesive and demonstrates a high level of understanding of the design challenges and solutions given, paired with appropriate visual aids, graphics and/or animations.
+• Presentation is cohesive and demonstrates a high level of understanding of the design challenges and solutions given are paired with appropriate visual aids, graphics and/or animations.

 • Presentation focuses on both your project deliverables and design philosophy, including the journey and concept.